Skip to main content

 How Wide Bandgap (WBG) Works

-Compared to traditional silicon semiconductors, electrical current applied to WBG semiconductors does not excite as many electrons across the gap — enabling finer control over the flow of electrons.
+Compared to traditional silicon semiconductors, electrical current applied to WBG semiconductors doesn't excite as many electrons across the gap — enabling finer control over the flow of electrons.

 Semiconductors are materials that can allow electricity to flow more readily than insulators — but less readily than conductors.
 This property makes semiconductors extremely useful for fabricating power electronic chips that control and convert electrical power — adjusting voltage, current and frequency as needed to run a range of equipment and computer applications.